rutaka-n/zhurd/README.md

 # ZHurd
-ZHurd - service for managing templates and task queue for zebra-compatible printers.
+ZHurd - service for managing templates and task queue for ZPL-compatible printers.

 ## building